tejasking62/BLS-Hire-Analysis/README.md

 ## Project Structure
 /your_project
-|-- bls_api.py # Main script for fetching, processing, and visualizing BLS data
+  |-- your_script.py                     # Main script for fetching, processing, and visualizing BLS data
-|-- my_blt_plot.png # Generated visualization of the BLS data
+  |-- bls_data_visualization.png         # Generated visualization of the BLS data
-|-- BLS_data.xlsx # Excel file containing the BLS data and the visualization
+  |-- bls_data_with_visualization.xlsx   # Excel file containing the BLS data and the visualization
   |-- .gitignore                         # Git ignore file to exclude unnecessary files from the repository
   |-- README.md                          # Project README file with instructions and information
   |-- requirements.txt                   # List of Python dependencies required for the project